 When I had to go home, she came with me on the bus to the airport.
 It rained that day, and the following afternoon, I arrived in Leicester.

-Almost a year later, I am still in Leicester, and she is still in Washington DC.
+Almost 9 months later, I am still in Leicester, and she is still in Washington DC.